floydhub/floyd-docs/docs/guides/jobs/installing_dependencies.md

     root@task-instance-container:/output# jupyter-nbextension enable rise --py --sys-prefix
     ```

-2. Once opened the Notebook, you will see the button extension:
+2. When you open a notebook, you will see the button extension:

     ![Rise ext enabled](../../img/rise-ext.png)